phit666/muevent/README.md

 # MUEVENT
-MuEngine IOCP C++ library with Accept/Read/Event callback interface.
+Fast and scalable IOCP C++ event network library with Accept/Read/Event callback interface.

 	muevent is a wrapper to mueiocp class, designed to simplify the implementation of AcceptEx, ConnectEx and GetQueuedCompletionStatusEx windows API.